-CHM 6490 MOLECULAR SPECTROSCOPY
+CHM 6580 ADVANCE SPECTROSCOPY

-Spring Semester 2013
+Spring Semester 2014

+The goal of this class is to learn time dependent quantum mechanics and its application to spectroscopy with emphasis on condensed phase examples.
+We will look into correlation functions, relaxation, nonlinear spectroscopy and a general perspective on light-matter interactions.

 INSTRUCTOR: Professor Valeria Kleiman.
 311B CLB (Chemistry Laboratory Building), e-mail:

 kleiman@chem.ufl.edu, phone: 392-4656

 CLASS SCHEDULE: January 7th - May 3th

-T Period 7 (13:55 - 14:45 am) and R Period 7-8 (13:55 - 15:50 am)@ CLB 313
+T Period 3-4 (9:35 - 11:30 am) and R Period 3 (9:35 - 10:25 am)@ CLB 313

 Office hours by appointment.

-PREREQUISITES: The course requires a graduate level Quantum Mechanics course as prerequisite, although I will review the most relevant chapters from quantum mechanics and classical electrodynamics before proceeding to molecular spectroscopy.
-Mathematical background substantially beyond proficiency with matrix representations and linear algebra should not be necessary.
-Along with traditional methods for analyzing spectra, I will show a time dependent approach to interpretation of molecular spectra and introduce also modern spectroscopic methods.
+PREREQUISITES: The course requires a graduate level Quantum Mechanics course.
 The theoretical framework presented in this course is common to most modern spectroscopies (including electronic, vibrational and nuclear methods).
 Numerical methods to simulate spectra will be introduced in homework assignments.